Christopher Pere Ajuwa: Political life

 In the buildup to the 2007 election, he went back to the ANPP and was forced to step down for General Mohammadu Buhari.
 He was later adopted by the Alliance for Democracy as its presidential candidate after the sudden death of the then Presidential candidate, Chief Adebayo Adefarati.

 In 2011, he contested to fill the Bayelsa Central Senatorial seat on the platform of ANPP and lost to the ruling PDP candidate.

-Mentor

-All during his career, Pere was known as a mentor to many.
-In a tributes, former lawmakers in the senate, John Brambaifa, Inatimi Rufus-Spiff, Speaker of the State Assembly, Rt.
-Hon.
-Konbowei Benson and the Chief of Staff Government House, Rt.
-Hon.
-Talford Ongolo all eulogized the late Chief Ajuwa, making reference to him as a mentor.